josevitormorais/Oh-my-zsh/README.md

 f you're on the Mac using the standard Terminal, you'll probably use: https://draculatheme.com/terminal/

 If you are on Linux with a distribution that uses Gnome, you will use: https://github.com/dracula/gnome-terminal

+# Theme Spaceship

+I like this theme a lot, it gives you support to see versions of programs like, docker, node, etc.

+let's clone then the reposotorio, with the command below

+git clone https://github.com/denysdovhan/spaceship-prompt.git "$ZSH_CUSTOM/themes/spaceship-prompt"